 The tax treatment of our preferred units (including our Series A-1 Preferred Units) is uncertain.
 As such, Barnes & Thornburg LLP is unable to opine as to the tax treatment of our preferred units (including our Series A-1 Preferred Units) and the allocations made to the holders of such units, which are described below under the caption "- Tax Consequences of Unit Ownership - Allocation of Income, Gain, Loss and Deduction" Although the IRS may disagree with this treatment, we will treat holders of Series A-1 Preferred Units as partners and distributions paid to holders of Series A-1 Preferred Units as being made to such holders in their capacity as partners.
-If the Series A-1 Preferred Units are not partnership interests, they likely would constitute indebtedness for U.S. federal income tax purposes and distributions to the holders of Series A-1 Preferred Units.
-If Series A-1 Preferred Units are treated as partnership interests, but distributions to holders of Series A-1 Preferred Units are not treated as being made to such holders in their capacity as partners, then these distributions likely would be treated as guaranteed payments for the use of capital.
-Guaranteed payment generally would be taxable to the recipient as ordinary income, and a recipient could recognize taxable income from the accrual of such a guaranteed payment even in the absence of a contemporaneous distribution.
+If the Series A-1 Preferred Units are not partnership interests, they likely would constitute indebtedness for U.S. federal income tax purposes and distributions to holders of Series A-1 Preferred Units.
+If Series A-1 Preferred Units are treated as partnership interests, but distributions to holders of Series A-1 Preferred Units.
+If Series A-1 Preferred Units are treated as partnership interests, but distributions to holders of Series A-1 Preferred Units.
+If Series A-1 Preferred Units are treated as partnership interests, but distributions to holders of Series A-1 Preferred Units are treated as partnership interests, but distributions to holders of capital.
+Guaranteed payments generally would be taxable to the recipient as ordinary income, and a recipient could recognize taxable income from the accrual of such a guaranteed payment even in the absence of a contemporaneous distribution.